ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 I made a resolution of total abstinance, at a
 time when I was sole constitute member of
 my own body; and that I have adhered to
-it through all time, I own to my mother
+it through all time, I own to my mother.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:in:batch_in_irvington_ver01:data:sn82015672:00296021945:1859102801:0667/pct:34.916164,49.396211,12.394366,10.170727/!600,600/0/default.jpg"/>
 </td>